darkpalacestudio/manuals/common/03_10_controls_overview.md

 <span class="spacer"/>

 ### Shared Interactions
-In order to keep a consistent playing-field, our plugins share common interactio methods such as:
+In order to keep a consistent playing-field, our plugins share common interaction methods such as:

 <div class="block bg-dark-2">
 - <span class="txt-orange">Double-Click:</span> Reset to default values.